-Chris Carpenter heads up our Government and External Relations Team.
-His team works closely with our external stakeholders and government leaders to develop a transport system that makes bike riding easy for everyone.
+These teams works closely with external stakeholders such as schools, businesses, media, and government leaders to develop a transport system that makes bike riding easy for everyone.

-Chris is focused on highlighting the benefits of cycling to those outside Bicycle Network – such as its importance in promoting an active life and the associated preventative health benefits, as well as the impact cycling has in alleviating infrastructure bottlenecks across our economy.
+Chris is focused on highlighting the benefits of riding a bike to those outside Bicycle Network – such as its importance in promoting an active life and the associated preventative health benefits, as well as the impact cycling has in alleviating infrastructure bottlenecks across our economy.

 Chris came to Bicycle Network following significant experience working across the Federal Government with senior Government Ministers across transport, health and regional development policy.
 Prior to this he worked in the development of economic and industry policy for Victorian businesses as well as volunteering on a number of boards assisting with advocacy and policy development.
-He has completed a Bachelor of Commerce majoring in economics and law and started at Bicycle Network in 2014.
+Chris began at Bicycle Network in 2014 as General Manager of Government and External Relations, before expanding his responsibilities out into supporting our Behaviour Change and Communication teams.
+He has completed a Bachelor of Commerce majoring in economics and law.

 Head of Strategic Planning